deedy5/ddgs/README.md

 ## DDGS class

+DDGS class is lazy-loaded.

+When you import DDGS nothing is executed — no implementation or dependencies are loaded.
+The actual DDGS class and its heavy imports are loaded lazily the first time you instantiate or otherwise access DDGS, keeping import-time overhead minimal for downstream code.

 ```python3
 class DDGS:
     """Dux Distributed Global Search.
 A metasearch library that aggregates results from diverse web search services.